A guide to the best things to do in Ardennes, Belgium on a weekend break

 Only a part of Orval abbey can be visited as several patios and buildings are restricted to the monks and accommodated guests at the guesthouse.
 Guests can even eat together with the monks and the meals are often prepared with Orval beer and the delicious Orval cheese.
 I’d might start thinking to do a retreat at Orval abbey…

-Don’t forget to stop by at one of the 2 restaurants (L'Ange Gardien and L’Hostellerie d’Orval) near the abbey to taste some typical Belgian meals prepared with Orval cheese and beer.
+Don’t forget to stop by at one of the 2 restaurants (À l’Ange Gardien and L’Hostellerie d’Orval) near the abbey to taste some typical Belgian meals prepared with Orval cheese and beer.

 4. Trappist Beer Tasting in Ardennes, Belgium

-When it comes to marketing, the advertising language of the beers should be marked by honesty and modesty and in respect with the religious setting of the beer production.
+When it comes to marketing, the advertising language of the beers should be marked by honesty and modesty and with respect to the religious setting of the beer production.

-Orval beer was first brewed in 1931 by a brewmaster originary from Bavaria.
-It has a fruity note with little bitter hint.
-The brewing process only uses spring water, hop cones, barley malt, candy sugar and the special Trappist yeast.
+Orval beer was first brewed in 1931 by a brewmaster originally from Bavaria.
+It has a fruity note with a little bitter hint.
+The brewing process only uses spring water, hop cones, barley malt, candy sugar, and the special Trappist yeast.

-The special characteristic in the Orval beer production are the 2 stages in the brewery process: First, in the brewing room, a large quantity of very fine hops are added – creating the famous bitter taste and is the reason why the beer keeps for a longer period of time.
-In a second stage hops are once again added.
-The 2 stages produce the very characteristic Orval aroma.
+First, in the brewing room, a large quantity of very fine hops are added, creating the famous bitter taste and is the reason why the beer keeps for a longer period of time.
+In a second stage, hops are once again added.
+These 2 stages produce the very characteristic Orval aroma.

 5. Bouillon Castle

-The castle of Bouillon is open to visitors and the entrance fee includes a falcon and owl show.
+Bouillon Castle, one of the prettiest Belgian castles, is open to visitors and the entrance fee includes a falcon and owl show.
 A treasure hunt can be organized upon request.
 Visiting the Bouillon Castle is definitely a highlight of your weekend break in Belgium.

-Schedules and opening times depend on the time of the year you want to visit and I recommend to check schedules here.
+Schedules and opening times depend on the time of the year you want to visit.

 6. Town Center of Bouillon, Belgium